Ben Lester

 Ben Lester (born 16 April 1998) is an English recording artist and multi-instrumentalist.
-His style has been described as "a distinctive brand of chamber-pop" informed by the likes of The Beach Boys and The Flaming Lips.
+His style has been described as "a distinctive brand of chamber pop" informed by his love of The Beach Boys.

 Lester was chosen as a BBC Introducing featured artist at age 19, and was championed by presenter Gary Crowley as a "hugely talented singer-songwriter" who "creates his own unique moods".
-Following regular airplay of his debut single "Dreaming", Lester signed to Mayfield Records, and subsequently embarked on a UK tour in support of his upcoming debut album.
-The self-titled album was released in January 2020 to critical acclaim.
+Following regular airplay of his early self-released recordings, Lester signed to Mayfield Records, and subsequently embarked on a UK tour.
+Following a prolonged hiatus, his self-titled debut album was released in September 2025 to critical acclaim.

 Personal life

-Ben was born in Barnet and raised in Watford, where he attended Watford Grammar School for Boys.
+Ben Lester was born in Barnet and raised in Watford, where he attended Watford Grammar School for Boys.
 He studied at The University of Southampton, graduating in 2019 with a BA Music.
-He is the son of music journalist Paul Lester.
 He currently teaches music and drama at Thomas's College.